Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds: Index theorem related to manifolds with uniformly PSC metrics

 \section{Index theorem related to manifolds with uniformly PSC metrics}

-In this section, we derive index formulas involving relative eta invariants in the case of uniformly PSC metrics.
+In this section, we derive an index formula involving relative eta invariants in the case of uniformly PSC metrics.
 These results will be applied to the study of uniformly PSC metrics on certain non-compact manifolds in the next section.